JujuAdams/Hotglue/README.md

 ## Introduction

-Hotglue is a package importer for LTS 2026 than I wrote to make it easier to quickly set up projects and keep their library cose updated.
-It makes working on multiple projects a smoother experience by removing friction from maintaining the codebase.
+Hotglue is a package importer for GameMaker LTS 2026.
+It is primarily written in GML and the interface uses ImGUI.
+I wrote Hotglue to make it easier to quickly set up projects and keep their library code updated.

-**Please note** that the term "datafile" will be used in place of "included file" in this documentation.

 ### Features